 Bayou Rising 2018

-GCCLP prioritizes tribal and land sovereignty as a foundational step to achieve this long-term goal.
+GCCLP prioritizes tribal and land sovereignty as a foundational step to achieving this long-term goal.
 An additional priority is offering support for the region’s workers (especially those in the oil and gas industry) and to residents of historic communities on the frontlines of a new climate reality.
-Bayou Rising Gatherings are produced annually throughout the Gulf region using community and tribal partnerships to develop collective demands toward a just transition and away from extractive industries, discriminatory policies and unjust practices that hinder equitable recovery from disaster and impedes the development of sustainable communities.
+Bayou Rising Gatherings are produced annually throughout the Gulf region using community and tribal partnerships to develop collective demands toward a just transition and away from extractive industries, discriminatory policies, and unjust practices that hinder equitable recovery from disaster and impedes the development of sustainable communities.
 These gatherings are zero-waste events rooted in collective healing and ecological equity.

 Louisiana Relocation & Preservation Project

 As Louisiana deals with the impacts of climate change, historic communities are forced to contemplate and plan for relocation.
-With relocation, communities often lose traditional ecological knowledge as they lose native language.
+With relocation, communities often lose traditional ecological knowledge as they lose their native language.
 In 2019, GCCLP will launch its Native Tongue Project to support the preservation of LA Creole and Indigenous languages in communities slated for relocation due to climate change.
-GCCLP will partner with Northwestern University, Southern University and Nicholls State University to develop the Traditional Ecological Knowledge (TEK) aspect of ongoing work to preserve Louisiana’s most unique cultures and languages.
+GCCLP will partner with Northwestern University, Southern University, and Nicholls State University to develop the Traditional Ecological Knowledge (TEK) aspect of ongoing work to preserve Louisiana’s most unique cultures and languages.